Abarim Publications' online Biblical Greek Dictionary

 - Together with the noun στασις (stasis), meaning stance or uprising, from the verb ιστημι (histemi), meaning to stand: the noun διχοστασια (dichostasia), which describes one of two halves of a group that's split into virtually equal rivals; a division (Romans 16:17, 1 Corinthians 3:3 and Galatians 5:20 only).

 - Together with the otherwise unused noun τομη (tome), meaning a cut, from the unused verb τεμνω (temno), to cut: the verb διχοτομεω (dichotomeo), meaning to cut in half.
 This word described a method of execution, and occurs in Matthew 24:51 and Luke 12:46 only, where it describes the fate of the proverbial evil servant.
+However, since this servant was subsequently assigned a place among the hypocrites and the unstable, it stands to argue that not his body but rather his mind was cut asunder for inspection.
 A late Jewish tradition (Talmud, Yevamot 49b) understood that this word described how the evil king Manasseh had executed the prophet Isaiah.
 Manasseh had legalized this deed by linking Isaiah 6:1 to Exodus 33:20.
 King Manasseh was an ancestor of Jesus, and the story seems to also imply that the evil servant received what he inflicted on others.

 The adjective δευτερος (deuteros) means second in number (Matthew 22:26), order (Acts 13:33), place (Hebrews 9:3) or time (Acts 7:13).
 Our word may be used as an adverb, in which case it means "secondly/again" (John 3:4, 1 Corinthians 12:28).
 Our word is also part of the familiar name Deuteronomy, which literally means Second Numbers — and it's a bit of a mystery why have a Deuteronomy and not a, say, Deuterosamuel or Deuterocorinthians.
 Our word occurs 43 times, see full concordance, and from it derive: